-In the May 2012 issue of HR Magazine, Hank Jackson, President of the Society for Human Resource Management and CEO, noted that the challenge for human resources in the next ten years is to attract and retain talent.
+In a recent issue of HR Magazine, Hank Jackson, President of the Society for Human Resource Management and CEO, noted that the challenge for human resources in the next ten years is to attract and retain talent.
 Studies show that employees who participate in onboarding initiatives are much more likely to stay with a company after three years than those who receive no such support as a new hire.

 “Onboarding isn’t just a human resources exercise, it’s a business imperative,” notes Justin Bourke, research associate for the Aberdeen Group and co-author of their report, OnBoarding: The First Line of Engagement.
 “Organizations with a formal onboarding process saw a 60% greater annual improvement in revenue per full time employee and a 63% greater annual improvement in customer satisfaction than those with an informal onboarding process.”

-A formal onboarding process should have milestone activities at 30, 60 and 90 days; and some organizations extend the initiative up to two years for executives.
-Formal initiatives maximize use of software to integrate onboarding activities – from hiring paperwork to scheduling, technology, benefits and training.
+A formal onboarding process should have milestone activities at 30, 60, and 90 days; and some organizations extend the initiative up to two years for executives.
+Formal initiatives integrate onboarding activities – from hiring paperwork to scheduling, technology, benefits, and training.
+Then, onboarding surveys are conducted to gauge the effectiveness of the program and implement any needed improvements.
 It is important to include all new hires from outside the organization, as well as those promoted from within, in onboarding activities, since different areas within an organization can have very different cultures.

 At its most basic, onboarding includes an overview of the company and department, reminiscent of the old employee orientation.
 Job expectations, goals, objectives, and the performance appraisal system are reviewed, as are policies and procedures.
 Additional housekeeping items include employee security, parking cards, dress code, work hours, inclement weather policies, company handbook and directory, help desk numbers, and a tour.